 Toyota replaced the ‘anti-EV’ CEO, and although there are there are still mixed signals from Toyota, there are some extremely positive signs as well.
 Not only did Toyota have the humility to tear-down a new Tesla Model Y, but it is also clear they learnt from the experience.

 Honda / Sony.

-Number 6 on the top 15 list, Honda looks in the best position of all Japanese car makers though its partnership with Sony, but that is not a group looking healthy.
+Number 6 on the top 15 list, Honda could be in the best position of all Japanese car makers though its partnership with Sony, but that is not a group looking healthy.
 Honda, the most recent entrant in car making of the Japanese in the top 15, has risen already above all but Toyota, but this year, for the third year in a row, sales are predicted to again fall by 10%.

-Up until the Sony partnership, it was clear Honda suffered the “EVs are city cars” syndrome, although the Honda e, they have tired to make a ‘city car’ or ‘urban car’ that is desirable.
+Up until the Sony partnership, it was clear Honda suffered the “EVs are city cars” syndrome, although, with the Honda e, they have tried to make a ‘city car’ or ‘urban car’ that is desirable.